-- 33 A student may appeal against any conviction, or penalty, or both within seven working days of receipt of written confirmation of the decision by using the disciplinary appeal form available from the UNMC website or from the UNMC Student Registry office. - 34 When a student is convicted of a disciplinary offence by an officer exercising summary jurisdiction, an appeal lies to the Chair of the UNMC Disciplinary Committee or a nominee appointed in similar circumstances to those provided for by paragraph 13.
-The Chair of the UNMC Disciplinary Committee may at his or her discretion take advice from any member of the UNMC Disciplinary Committee or the University Assessor (UNMC).
-Where an appeal is dismissed, the student may refer the matter to the Director of Academic Services on the ground only that there has been procedural unfairness in the handling of the appeal to the Chair of the UNMC Disciplinary Committee that has resulted in prejudice to the student.
-If the Director of Academic Services is satisfied that there has been such procedural unfairness and prejudice, the Director of Academic Services may arrange for the appeal to be reconsidered by the Chair of the UNMC Disciplinary Committee or remit it to another member of staff for a fresh determination.
-Subject to this, there is no further right of appeal. - 35 Appeals against the decisions of the UNMC Disciplinary Committee will be to an Appeal Body appointed by the Provost/CEO consisting of three members provided that no one who has had any part in the previous proceedings may be a member.
+- 33 A student may appeal against any conviction, or penalty, or both within seven working days of receipt of written confirmation of the decision by using the disciplinary appeal form available from the UNM website or from the UNM Student Registry office. - 34 When a student is convicted of a disciplinary offence by an officer exercising summary jurisdiction, an appeal lies to the Chair of the UNM Disciplinary Committee or a nominee appointed in similar circumstances to those provided for by paragraph 13.
+The Chair of the UNM Disciplinary Committee may at his or her discretion take advice from any member of the UNM Disciplinary Committee or the University Assessor (UNM).
+Where an appeal is dismissed, the student may refer the matter to the Registrar on the ground only that there has been procedural unfairness in the handling of the appeal to the Chair of the UNM Disciplinary Committee that has resulted in prejudice to the student.
+If the Registrar is satisfied that there has been such procedural unfairness and prejudice, the Registrar may arrange for the appeal to be reconsidered by the Chair of the UNM Disciplinary Committee or remit it to another member of staff for a fresh determination.
+Subject to this, there is no further right of appeal. - 35 Appeals against the decisions of the UNM Disciplinary Committee will be to the Provost/CEO, who will appoint an Appeal Body consisting of three members provided that no one who has had any part in the previous proceedings may be a member.
 The accused may object to any member of the Appeal Body chosen to hear his or her case on giving reasons for supposing that that member may not be impartial.
 The chair of the Appeal Body will rule on the objection.
 Decisions of the Appeal Body may be by a majority of the members who vote. - 36 An appeal against conviction is not an appeal by way of rehearing.
-Such an appeal may be brought only on one of the following grounds: - (a) that there is fresh evidence or evidence which was for good cause not presented to the officer exercising summary jurisdiction or the UNMC Disciplinary Committee and which in either case might reasonably have resulted in a different decision; - (b) that the decision was made in excess of the jurisdiction conferred on the officer or committee;
+Such an appeal may be brought only on one of the following grounds: - (a) that there is fresh evidence or evidence which was for good cause not presented to the officer exercising summary jurisdiction or the UNM Disciplinary Committee and which in either case might reasonably have resulted in a different decision; - (b) that the decision was made in excess of the jurisdiction conferred on the officer or committee;